-Exposure Each of two exposure videos witnessed by each participant contained a stream of novel objects, presented one at a time for 2.5 seconds each.
-All target objects were named once by a human voice ("This is a kaisee", labels counterbalanced), except the prototypical target object, which was shown and named twice.
+Exposure.
+Each of two exposure videos witnessed by each participant contained a stream of novel objects, presented one at a time for 2.5 s each.
+All target objects were named once by a human voice ("This is a kaisee," labels counterbalanced), except the prototypical target object, which was shown and named twice.
 Ten foil images in each video were accompanied by the sound of a bell tone.
-The ambiguity sets were not constructed to share similarity, making it impossible to select a prototypical meaning, so one meaning of each ambiguous set was chosen at random to appear twice in the video to match exposure across conditions.
-Each of the 2 videos exposed participants to two novel words, each one of which labeled 3 novel target objects, offering participants in each condition the opportunity to learn 4 novel words with 12 meanings.
-Each video was approximately 55 seconds long, with targets and foils presented in a fixed, pseudo-randomized order, and the two videos in each condition were presented once each, in counterbalanced order.
+The ambiguity sets were not constructed to share similarity, making it impossible to select a prototypical meaning, so the same image was displayed twice in both conditions.
+Each of the two videos exposed participants to two novel words, each one of which labeled three novel target objects, offering participants in each condition the opportunity to learn four novel words with 12 meanings.
+Each video was approximately 55 s long, with targets and foils presented in a fixed, pseudorandomized order, and the two videos in each condition were presented once each, in counterbalanced order.

-Procedure Web scripts prevented participants from re-watching any exposure videos, and participants could not rewind to extend exposure or skip through.
+Procedure.
+Web scripts prevented participants from rewatching any exposure videos, and participants could not rewind to extend exposure or skip through.
 Children were tested in a quiet area, using noise-canceling headphones.
 The experiment was formatted identically for children and adults, but was shown to children on an external monitor while the experimenter sat to the child's left, also facing the screen.
-Children selected answers using a wireless mouse, except if unable to operate it, in which case the experimenter selected the options which the child indicated by pointing.
+Children selected answers using a wireless mouse, except if unable to operate it, in which case the experimenter selected the options that the child indicated by pointing.

-Test On each of six trials, participants were prompted with one of the words they had been exposed to, and were shown four meanings, one from each of the 4 different novel words they had witnessed.
-See Figure 4.
+Test.
+On each of six trials, participants were prompted with one of the words they had been exposed to, and were shown four meanings, one from each of the four different novel words they had witnessed (see Figure 4).
 The meanings that had been witnessed twice in the videos (the "prototypes") appeared on the same trials, to control for the amount of exposure.
 Each participant was tested on all senses of two of the four words they had witnessed.
 Word assignment was randomized across participants.